Investment Guide June 9, 2026 10 min read

 El Rubí Building, La Magnolia, Envigado · Inversiones OTA Project · 100% sold and delivered

-Colombia's real estate market has attracted significant international attention over the past decade — and for good reason.
-Medellín and its surrounding municipalities, particularly Envigado, offer a combination of price appreciation, rental demand and quality of life that is increasingly difficult to find in Latin America at these entry points.
+Colombia's real estate market has attracted significant international attention — and for good reason.
+Medellín and Envigado offer a combination of price appreciation, rental demand and quality of life that is increasingly difficult to find in Latin America at these entry points.

 1. What is real estate co-investment?